Yandex Cloud

 In this article:

-• Creating a connection for an audio
+• Creating a connection for two-channel audio

 • Creating a connection for a chat